-The SWP has allowed Australian businesses to recruit unskilled or low-skilled workers from Pacific island countries since 2012.
+The PLS builds on the success of the Australian Government’s SWP, which has allowed Australian businesses to recruit unskilled or low-skilled workers from Pacific island countries since 2012.

 Both the SWP and the PLS are Pacific labour mobility initiatives that allow eligible rural and regional employers to access a reliable and productive workforce when there are not enough available local workers.